cncf/wg-serverless/workflow/spec/spec.md

 Each sub-workflow receives a copy of the SubFlow state's input data.
 If waitForCompletion property is set to true, sub-workflows have the ability to edit the parent's workflow data.
-If this property is sete to false, data access to parent's workflow should not be allowed.
+If this property is set to false, data access to parent's workflow should not be allowed.

 ### Filter Definition